VTimofeenko/confluence_poster/README.md

 force_overwrite = false
 # If specified - the page will be created without looking for a parent under specified parent
 page_parent_title = "Parent page title"
+# If specified - script will convert the text in the file before posting it.
+If not specified - script will try to guess it based on file extension.
+page_file_format = "confluencewiki"

 [pages.page2]
 page_title = "Some other page title"